Ford-Aktion: Focus actions by the trade union

-At the end of 1960, IG Metall selected companies in various districts for so-called "focus actions" (Schwerpunktaktion) in order to improve the previously weak union organization and membership situation in Cologne.
+At the end of 1960, IG Metall selected companies in various districts for so-called "focus actions" (Schwerpunktaktion) to improve the previously weak union organization and membership situation in Cologne.
 Ford was one of these companies.
 The campaign was coordinated by IG Metall's new education expert, Hans Matthöfer.

 The union not only hoped to improve the level of worker organization in companies that were historically hard to reach, but also to raise the level of unionization in the metal industry as a whole, which had been declining since the early 1950s.

 Ford and trade unions

 Matthöfer had long had excellent contacts with the United Automobile Workers (UAW).
 In 1941, after long battles, this American trade union had succeeded in organizing the Ford plant at headquarters in Dearborn near Detroit.
 If the Ford campaign in Germany had been successful, many of its elements could have been implemented in other companies, according to the plan.
 The company also stood for an epoch-making work organization: Fordism.
 Ford ended up expanding its market share in the growing German automotive industry.

-The contacts with the UAW went back to Matthöfer's stay in the USA.
+The contacts with the UAW went back to Matthöfer's stay in the US.
 He had studied at the University of Wisconsin in Madison from August 1950 to June 1951.
 The focus of his studies had been on industrial relations as well as the theory and practice of American trade unions.
 He had also come into contact with the Independent Socialist League around Max Shachtman, a minor party oriented towards democratic socialism with influence in the UAW.
 In this way, Matthöfer had become familiar with the breadth of democratic socialism, how to deal with unconventional ideas and practical ways to improve trade union work on the ground.